 - Wash with CHG wash. - The hospital will call you the day before surgery with your arrival time.
-(Usually between 3-4pm)

 Night Before Surgery

 - Nothing to eat or drink starting at midnight. - No gum or smoking. - Only medication (as directed) with a sip of water.